-Buying into small tech stocks that then take-off can be one of the most profitable ways of investing.
+Buying into small tech stocks that then take off can be one of the most profitable ways of investing.
 Video conferencing firm Zoom (NASDAQ: ZM) is one great example.
-In the 10 months between January and October 2020, the Zoom share price increased by more than 750%.
+In the ten months between January and October 2020, the Zoom share price increased by more than 750%.

 Overview of Zoom

-Zoom has kept ahead of rivals such as Microsoft (Teams) by being more user-friendly and having a design more compatible with how people want to meet online.
+Despite rivals such as Microsoft (Teams) creating their own versions of online meeting and calling software, Zoom has managed to maintain a strong share by being more user-friendly and having a design more compatible with how people want to meet online.

 Zoom Shares: The Basics

-- Zoom was growing prior to the Covid pandemic — The events of 2020 may have acted as a catalyst for a new way of doing things, but this change in habits was already taking place.
-In the two years prior to lockdown, business customers with at least 10 employees had a trailing-12-month net dollar expansion rate of at least 130%.
+Even so, Zoom, which is part of the Nasdaq 100, was growing prior to the Covid pandemic.
+The events of 2020 may have acted as a catalyst for a new way of doing things, but this change in habits was already taking place.
+In addition, the company is well-positioned to meet any potential future surge in demand by scaling its infrastructure.

 Steps to Buy Zoom Shares